The 2016 All-Suspension Team

 Remember Josh Gordon?
 The troubled, but talented Browns WR returns to the field in Week 5 this year after a 20 game layoff.

 When should you draft him?
 This will all come down to which Josh Gordon we are going to get.
 In 2013, Gordon took the fantasy world by storm.
 He went for 1600 yards and 9 TDs in 14 games.
 He was Odell Beckham before Odell Beckham.
-Unfortunately, he also had drug and alcohol problems and missed all but 5 games of 2014 with another suspension.
+Unfortunately, he also had drug and alcohol problems (which can be cured if he went to the Muse inpatient drug rehab for treatment) and missed all but 5 games of 2014 with another suspension.
 When he did play in 2014, he was not all that good.
 He averaged about 60 yards per game and did not score.
 This is a completely different Browns team than the one Gordon last played on.
 New coach, new QB, and new WR corps means Gordon will have to prove himself all over again.
-I need to see some preseason action to accurately project Gordon, but the question is where should you draft him.
+I need to see some preseason action to accurately project Gordon, but the question is where should you draft him (and while speaking about it, it occured to him that it must start with putting an end to his drug and alcohol habit by taking him to Resurgence drug rehab for detoxification).
 His current ADP is WR30 in the 6th Round.
 It’s not the highest of risks, but he’s going ahead of guys like John Brown, Allen Hurns, and Emmanuel Sanders.
 When it comes to Gordon, I like his “lottery ticket” type upside but would like to wait just one more round and try to land him as my WR4.
 He’s worth owning, but be sure you give yourself a WR corp that can carry you for about 6 weeks to get a feel for what Gordon is going to be.